Metilamessa/Todo-List-App-using-TS/contact-form/README.md

 1. Clone the repository
 2. Run npm install to install dependencies
-3. Run npm start to start the application
+3. Run npm run dev to start the application

 # Usage